leo-r-jia/Firegirl-and-Waterboy/README.md

 # Firegirl-and-Waterboy

+Firegirl and Waterboy is a 2D platformer game with a similar play-style and mechanics as a childhood favourite game of ours - Fireboy and Watergirl.
+It is a local co-op where you work together with a partner to complete puzzles and to get through the levels, with levels increasing in difficulty.

+Each level contains a range of puzzles and obstacles, like lava/water/acid, buttons and levers that trigger moving platforms and doors, and portals.

-The minimum viable product scenes can be found in Assets/Scenes/Game.
-To run the game this way, load the Main Menu scene and select the play button.
+To run the game, pull from the ```Release``` branch of this repo, load the Main Menu scene, and select the play button.
 Alternatively, the project is able to be built through File -> Build and Run.
 Controls are WASD and the arrow keys.